 Fires happen.
 It’s so very easy for a business to believe that a fire ‘will not happen to them’ but without the right training and equipment, fires can and will happen, and they can tear through your entire factory in minutes, leaving you with the world’s biggest headache.

 It’s no secret that too many companies refuse to conduct regular fire alarm tests, and some businesses don’t even test their fire alarms once a year.
-That’s a complete disregard for their employees safety in our eyes, and you should be holding regular fire tests throughout the year, but we advise you do at east one a month so that workers know exactly where they need to go if such a terrible event ever did unfold.
+That’s a complete disregard for their employee’s safety in our eyes, and you should be holding regular fire tests throughout the year, but we advise you do at least once a month so that workers know exactly where they need to go if such a terrible event ever did unfold.

 We’d like to finish on a positive note though, and there are plenty of factories in the UK which never have problems with fires, but it’s still important to make sure you have the equipment in place so you’re fully prepared and covered if such a disaster was to happen now or in the future.